brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 8. **Copy-and-Sync-Folder-to-ADComputers-viaGPO.ps1**
    Synchronizes folders from a network location to AD computers, ensuring that only new or updated files are copied while outdated files are removed, with full logging.

 9. **Create-NewDHCPReservations.ps1**
    Streamlines the process of adding new DHCP reservations by allowing users to select domains, DHCP scopes, and choose available IP addresses from the free range within a scope.

 10. **Create-OUsDefaultADStructure.ps1**
    Helps create a standardized AD infrastructure by defining predefined OUs, streamlining domain setup or reorganization.

 11. **Deploy-FortiClientVPN-viaGPO.ps1**
    Automates the installation, configuration, and tunnel setup for FortiClient VPN across workstations using GPO, ensuring secure and consistent remote access.

 12. **Deploy-FusionInventoryAgent-viaGPO.ps1**
    Deploys FusionInventory Agent on workstations via GPO, optimizing inventory management and reporting in enterprise environments.

 13. **Deploy-KasperskyAV-viaGPO.ps1**
    Automates the installation and configuration of Kaspersky Antivirus across workstations using GPO, ensuring consistent protection in enterprise environments.

 14. **Deploy-PowerShell-viaGPO.ps1**
    Simplifies the installation of PowerShell on workstations and servers via GPO, enhancing system administration efficiency.

 15. **Deploy-ZoomWorkplace-viaGPO.ps1**
    Automates the deployment of Zoom software through GPO, facilitating seamless collaboration and communication in enterprise environments.

 16. **Enforce-Expiration-ADUserPasswords.ps1**
    Forces password expiration for users within a specified OU, enforcing security policies by requiring regular password updates.

 17. **Enhance-BGInfoDisplay-viaGPO.ps1 / Enhance-BGInfoDisplay-viaGPO.bgi**
    Integrates BGInfo with GPO to enrich server desktop displays with critical system information, making it easier for IT administrators to monitor system health.

 18. **Initiate-MultipleRDPSessions.ps1**
    Enables initiating multiple RDP sessions to different servers simultaneously, enhancing remote management capabilities.

 19. **Inventory-ADDomainComputers.ps1**
    Generates an inventory of all computers in a specified AD domain, aiding in asset management and tracking.

 20. **Inventory-ADGroups-their-Members.ps1**
    Retrieves detailed information on AD groups and their members, assisting in auditing and compliance reporting.

 21. **Inventory-ADMemberServers.ps1**
    Provides detailed reports on member servers within an AD domain, simplifying server management and oversight.

 22. **Inventory-ADUserAttributes.ps1**
    Retrieves user attributes from AD, helping administrators manage user data more effectively and ensuring accurate reporting.

 23. **Inventory-ADUserLastLogon.ps1**
    Offers insights into the last logon times of AD users, identifying potentially inactive accounts for better resource management.

 24. **Inventory-ADUserWithNonExpiringPasswords.ps1**
    Lists users with non-expiring passwords, helping administrators enforce password expiration policies.

 25. **Inventory-InactiveADComputerAccounts.ps1**
    Identifies inactive computer accounts within AD, helping administrators maintain a clean and secure directory.

 26. **Manage-Disabled-Expired-ADUserAccounts.ps1**
    Automates the process of disabling expired AD user accounts, ensuring compliance with organizational security policies.

 27. **Manage-FSMOs-Roles.ps1**
    Facilitates management and transfer of FSMO roles within an AD forest, ensuring proper domain functionality and stability.

 28. **Move-ADComputer-betweenOUs.ps1**
    Allows the relocation of AD computer accounts between OUs, simplifying organizational structure adjustments.

 29. **Move-ADUser-betweenOUs.ps1**
    Streamlines the process of moving user accounts between OUs in AD, aiding in organizational structure changes.

 30. **Remove-EmptyFiles-or-DateRange.ps1**
    Detects and removes empty files or files within a specified date range, optimizing file storage and system organization.

 31. **Rename-DiskVolumes-viaGPO.ps1**
    Renames disk volumes uniformly across workstations using GPO, simplifying disk management.

 32. **Reset-ADUserPasswordsToDefault.ps1**
    Resets passwords for a group of AD users to a default value, providing an efficient way to manage password policies.

 33. **Reset-and-Sync-DomainGPOs-viaGPO.ps1**
    Resets and re-synchronizes all domain GPOs, ensuring policy compliance across workstations.

 34. **Restart-NetworkAdapter.ps1**
    Provides a quick way to restart network adapters via a GUI, maintaining network connectivity without manual intervention.

 35. **Restart-SpoolerPoolServices.ps1**
-    Restarts the Spooler services and its dependences.....
+   Restarts both the Spooler and LPD (Line Printer Daemon) services.
+It includes enhanced logging for auditing purposes and detailed debug information for troubleshooting.

-37. **Synchronize-ADComputerTime.ps1**
+36. **Synchronize-ADComputerTime.ps1**
    Synchronizes time settings on AD computers, ensuring accurate time across different time zones.

-38. **Synchronize-ADForestDCs.ps1**
+37. **Synchronize-ADForestDCs.ps1**
    Automates the synchronization of all Domain Controllers across an AD forest, ensuring up-to-date replication.

-39. **Transfer-DHCPScope.ps1**
+38. **Transfer-DHCPScope.ps1**
    Provides functionality to export and import DHCP scopes between servers within a specified domain, with error handling and logging to track operations.

 39. **Unjoin-ADComputer-and-Cleanup.ps1**
    Safely removes a computer from an AD domain and cleans up any residual data, ensuring a clean disconnection.

 40. **Unlock-SMBShareADUserAccess.ps1**
    Resolves issues with SMB share access, restoring user access to shared resources.

 41. **Update-ADComputer-Descriptions.ps1**
    Updates AD computer descriptions via a GUI, simplifying the management of workstation information.

 42. **Update-ADComputer-Winget-Explicit.ps1**
    Uses the `winget` tool to explicitly update software on workstations, improving software management.

 43. **Update-ADComputer-Winget-viaGPO.ps1**
    Automates software updates across workstations using the `winget` tool, with deployment managed through GPO.

 44. **Update-ADUserDisplayName.ps1**
    Updates user display names based on their email address, standardizing naming conventions across the organization.

 45. **Update-DNS-n-Sites-Services.ps1**
    Automates the update of DNS zones and Active Directory Sites and Services subnets based on DHCP data.

 ## ❓ Additional Assistance